ambatlle/tasks-demo/README.md

 ### Run app

-1. cd tasks-demo/
+1. `cd tasks-demo/`
-2. sudo docker-compose up
+2. `sudo docker-compose up --build -d`
-3. curl [http://localhost:3000] should show the index html code if frontend is running properly
+3. `curl [http://localhost]` should show the index html code if frontend is running properly
-4. curl [http://localhost:8080/sample] should answer with an "ok" if backend is running properly, also you can query the backend health with curl [http://localhost:8081/healthcheck]
+4. `curl [http://localhost:8080/sample]` should answer with an "ok" if backend is running properly, also you can query the backend health with curl [http://localhost:8081/healthcheck]

 - Note: all the interactions have been done with sudo permissions, it should be done rootless, but not time...